 The chances are that unless you’ve been living under a rock for the past three years, you’re familiar with the term Brexit and what it generally means for Britain and the European Union (EU).
 It may even be true that you understand the more nuanced aspects of Britain’s long, protracted and frankly messy break-up with the EU.
-However, what you may not be 100 percent au fait with is the impact that Brexit, if it ever actually happens, will have on Northern Ireland, and in particular the border regions between the north and south of the island.
+However, what you may not be 100 percent au fait with is the impact that Brexit will have on Northern Ireland, and in particular the border regions between the north and south of the island.

 A brief primer on the Irish border